Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 Schools and groups of thinkers

-In the near future, we plan to develop chatbots that are able to have group conversations, fostering deeper dialogue and idea exchange.
+In the near future, we plan to develop chatbots that can have group conversations, fostering deeper dialogue and idea exchange.

 Art, Painting, Face, Head, Person, Photography, Portrait, Voltaire, Jean-Jacques Rousseau, Valentin Haüy